gdcodes/HapticLock/README.md

 1. Open workspace (HapticLock.xcworkspace) in Xcode
 2. Go to Product -> Scheme and select HapticLock
 3. Connect iPhone to computer and select connected device from dropdown menu (near the stop button on the top left of the screen)
-4. Select the play button to run the app (to do this you may need to trust developer profile by following the steps outlined [here](https://apple.stackexchange.com/questions/206143/ios-untrusted-developer-error-when-testing-app/206144))
+4. Select the play button to run the app (to do this you may need to trust the developer profile by following the steps outlined [here](https://apple.stackexchange.com/questions/206143/ios-untrusted-developer-error-when-testing-app/206144))

 ## Guide to Using the App